msavin/SteveJobs/README.md

  - Designed to perform well on Meteor
  - No third party dependencies

 The package has been production tested and is ready for action.
+It can run hundreds of jobs in seconds, making it a reasonable choice for many applications.
 To get started, check out the Quick Start below, take a look at the <a href="./DOCUMENTATION.md">documentation</a>, and try the <a href="http://jobsqueue.herokuapp.com">live demo</a>.

 ## Quick Start